-The stakes of budgeting for equity are high.
-Anytime the stakes are high, emotions can run high.
-Add to this the tensions we've discussed in this paper and a polarized political environment, and you have a recipe for high conflict.
+he stakes of budgeting for equity are high.
+And anytime the stakes are high, emotions can run high as well.
+Add to this the tensions we've discussed and a polarized political environment, and you have a recipe for high conflict.
 Conflict is not necessarily bad; some conflict usually is needed for change.
-Idealism is needed to embolden the spirit to put forward big ideas and to take on the conflicts that come along with big ideas.
+Idealism is needed to embolden the spirit to advance big ideas and to take on the conflicts that come along with big ideas.
 Pragmatism is necessary for putting those ideas into practice and for resolving conflicts in a way that brings along as many people as possible.
 This is "pragmatic idealism."
-Pragmatic idealism exemplifies the tension inherent in budgeting for equity (pragmatism versus idealism) and how to manage the tension (combine the best of both pragmatism and idealism without overemphasizing either one).
-Next, we'll describe what effective idealism and pragmatism look like and examine the tension with ineffective idealism and pragmatism.
+Pragmatic idealism exemplifies the tension inherent in budgeting for equity (pragmatism versus idealism) and how to manage the tension (combine the best of both pragmatism and idealism without overemphasizing either).

 Effective idealism produces a vision that brings people together.
 The vision addresses what it would look like to have a thriving community for everyone.
 A compelling vision invites other people and organizations to get involved in making the vision a reality and keeps participants inspired.
-GFOA has written extensively about what effective community visions look like in other publications, such as Financial Foundations Framework and in a series of papers about how to overcome fragmentation in local government services.
-We can also offer a short, simple example from the City of Pueblo, Colorado.
+The City of Pueblo, Colorado, provides an example of what effective community visions look like.
 The city was planning how to use its American Rescue Plan Act (ARPA) funding from the federal government.
-It established seven areas in which the city might look to make an impact (youth, small businesses, infrastructure, etc.).
+It established seven areas in which the city might look to make an impact (youth, small businesses, infrastructure, and more).
 The city also defined more specific goals under each area.
 For example, "quality childcare" was a goal for youth.
 Community members were involved in defining this vision and the goals for each area and deciding how funding would be distributed.
 Equity was one of the criteria the city used with community members to determine where to direct the funding.

 Effective pragmatism is needed to find the interventions that make a real and lasting difference in the lives of community members.
 This is because changing people's lives through social policy is difficult and often fails.
 Take, for example, mathematics education in primary and secondary schools.
-A review of 155 math programs in the U.S. Department of Education's Institute of Educational Sciences' What Works Clearinghouse shows that just under 20 (12%) of those programs have proven positive or potentially positive effects.
-Literacy does better, but only 23% of programs in the database have positive or potentially positive effects.
-Switching to a different field, justice, the National Institute of Justice's CrimeSolutions database shows that, of about 650 programs, about 90 (only 14%) have proven effective.
-The statistics show that making an impact through public policy is difficult.
-However, making an impact might be harder than these numbers suggest.
+A review of 155 math programs in the U.S. Department of Education's Institute of Educational Sciences' What Works Clearinghouse shows that fewer than 20 (12 percent) of those programs have proven positive or potentially positive effects.
+Literacy does better, but only 23 percent of programs in the database have positive or potentially positive effects.
+Switching to a different field, justice, the National Institute of Justice's CrimeSolutions database shows that, of about 650 programs, about 90 (only 14 percent) have proven effective.
+The statistics show that making an impact through public policy is difficultalthough making an impact might be harder than these numbers suggest.
 The evaluations that produce these statistics are often based on pilot projects or small-scale demonstrations.
-Scaling up successful pilots to serve a larger number of people is a common point of program failure.14
+Scaling up successful pilots to serve a larger number of people is a common point of program failure.1

-Thus, if local governments are to have any chance of realizing a vision for a thriving community, a rigorous approach to what works and what doesn't is needed.
-Here are three crucial practices in this vein:
+If local governments are to have any chance of realizing a vision for a thriving community, they need to apply a rigorous approach to what works and what doesn't.
+Here are three crucial practices in this vein.